eating-coleslaw/squittal.LivePlanetmans/README.md

 ## Running the App

-The `squittal.LivePlanetmans\commands` folder contains files for starting the app and managing various related services.
+The `commands` folder contains files for starting the app and managing various related services.

 Several of these must be run as administrator (`Right Click > Run as administrator`) to work correctly.
 For the files you'll run more often, I'd suggest creating a shortcut set to always run as administrator: